ToxicFrog/doom-mods/gzap/doc/design/protocol.md

 ### Receiver behaviour

-On startup, gzDoom reads and discards the file contents to determine the size, then sends an `AP-XON` message to indicate readiness.
+On startup, UZDoom reads and discards the file contents to determine the size, then sends an `AP-XON` message to indicate readiness.

-Periodically, gzDoom reads the complete contents of the file.
+Periodically, UZDoom reads the complete contents of the file.
 It splits on ETB to break it into messages (and discards the last split, which is always either an incomplete message or the empty string), then splits each message on US to get individual fields.